diegomazala/tucano/doc/effectTutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And that's it.
 In the application's draw routine, we clear the screen and call the render method above.
 To see a visual representation of the trackball just render it!
 Just make sure that depth test is enabled.
-Here is a sample code for a typical draw method (you can find a similar method in the GlWidget Class of the phongViewer sample):
+Here is a sample code for a typical draw method (you can find a similar method in the GLWidget Class of the phongViewer sample):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 glClearColor(1.0, 1.0, 1.0, 0.0);
-glClear(GL_COLOR_BUFFER_BIT|GL_DEPTH_BUFFER_BIT);
+glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);

 normalmap_shader->render(mesh, camera_trackball);
 camera_trackball->render();